desvert/containerized-bedrock-server/README.md

 ---

 ## Skills Demonstrated

-- Linux system administration
+* Linux system administration
-- Docker and container lifecycle management
+* Docker and container lifecycle management
-- Persistent storage handling
+* Persistent storage handling
-- Service automation with systemd and cron
+* Service automation with systemd and cron
-- Backup design and validation
+* Backup design and validation
-- Permission and access control
+* Permission and access control
-- Configuration drift mitigation
+* Configuration drift mitigation

 ---

 ## Reflection

 This project demonstrates how infrastructure principles apply even to small services.
 Treating the server as a production-style workload reinforced best practices around automation, resilience, and documentation, while providing a practical environment for applying Linux and networking concepts.

----

-This repository is provided for educational and portfolio purposes.
-Scripts and configurations are intentionally simplified and sanitized.